auraphp/Aura.Di/docs/intro.md

 - constructor and setter injection

-- configuration of setters across interfaces and traits
+- inheritance of constructor parameter and setter method values from parent classes

-- inheritance of constructor parameter and setter method values
+- inheritance of setter method values from interfaces and traits

-- lazy-loaded services, values, and instances
+- lazy-loaded instances, services, includes/requires, and values

 - instance factories